That’s fancy French for twigs and twine, plus

 I am happiest when creating something with my hands.
 Fascination with fiber, fabric, buttons and beads comes naturally to me as it has with many generations of the women in my family.

 The "too much stuff" in our cupboards and closets from long ago -- whether yours or someone else's -- often open a floodgate of feelings.
-If the feelings aren't there, let it go, but if those silly little cups and shoes and dolls give you pleasure, why not repurpose them into things that can have new use and meaning?
+If the feelings aren't there,it's just clutter, but if those silly little cups and shoes and dolls give you pleasure, why not repurpose them to have new use and meaning?

 As a former theater arts professional, I feel about handcrafts the same way I feel about singing – first you learn how to do it the "right" way and then you learn how to do it the way that is right for you.
 I continue to reach beyond traditional methods and patterns and find my own ways with design.